FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/PKIUTIL_CLI_intro/pkientity.md

     PKIU26E PKIENTITY _ Error ( PKI Record writing error {15008/0} () )
     PKIU00I PKIENTITY _ Failed  (id entity5,certificates=‘CA5',mode=create)

 -   Deleting a PKIENTITY that is not in the database.
-In this example, <span class="code">entity6</span> does not exist in the PKI database.
+In this example, `entity6` does not exist in the PKI database.

 <!-- -->